Tommy Cassidy

-Thomas Cassidy (born 18 November 1950) is a former Northern Ireland international footballer who played as a midfielder.
+Thomas Cassidy (18 November 1950 – 1 August 2024) was a Northern Ireland international footballer who played as a midfielder.

 During his club career he played for Ards, Glentoran, Newcastle United, Burnley and APOEL Nicosia.
-He earned 24 caps for the Northern Ireland national football team, and was part of the team at the 1982 FIFA World Cup when Northern Ireland reached the second round.
+He earned 24 caps for the Northern Ireland national team, and was part of the team at the 1982 FIFA World Cup when Northern Ireland reached the second round.

-After retirement from playing he became a manager, taking charge of Ards, Sligo Rovers, Workington, Whitby Town and Blyth Spartans.
+After retirement from playing, Cassidy became a manager, taking charge of Ards, Sligo Rovers, Workington, Whitby Town and Blyth Spartans.

-Biography
+Playing career

-Cassidy was born in Belfast.
+Cassidy was born in Belfast on 18 November 1950.
 As a teenage striker he made an impressive impact on the Irish League.
 In 1969, after just a handful of senior appearances, he scored a hat-trick in the City Cup (Northern Ireland) Final, as Glentoran saw off Bangor 7–1.
 Early the following season, Cassidy having found the net four times in just six appearances, Newcastle United came calling with a £15,000 bid.
 In October 1970 Cassidy found himself at an English First Division club after just fourteen senior outings for Glentoran.